HokieBird

 The HokieBird is the official mascot of Virginia Polytechnic Institute and State University (Virginia Tech) in Blacksburg, Virginia.

 The successor to Virginia Tech's Fighting Gobblers, the HokieBird was created in 1981 and has retained its current appearance since 1987.
 A large anthropomorphic turkey, the HokieBird has become a cultural phenomenon, making appearances in media, children's books, and public events.
-Notably, the HokieBird has been featured in a 2003 episode of Animal Planet's "Turkey Secrets", and was deemed by US government officials as the "supreme leader and god of all turkeys" during a pardoning ceremony around Thanksgiving.
+The HokieBird was featured in a 2003 episode of Animal Planet's "Turkey Secrets".

 Gobblers

-Fans of Virginia Tech athletics have referred to the teams by the nickname Fighting Gobblers since the early 20th century.
+Fans of Virginia Tech athletics referred to teams by the nickname Fighting Gobblers from the early 20th century until the term “Hokies” was adopted in recent years.
 According to the Virginia Tech university relations, the name originated in 1909, when football coach Branch Bocock initiated his players into the "Gobbler Club", a name which appeared in print that same year.
 Another popular legend regarding the origin of the "Gobblers" moniker refers to when the university was a military college known as the Virginia Agricultural and Mechanical College (VAMC).
 As future military officers and gentlemen, cadets were not allowed to look at their plates as they ate.
 To do so was termed "gobbling" your food and was a cause for punishment.
 Athletes were given increased portions of food and in consideration of the limited meal time, were allowed to "gobble" their meals.
 Because of this, the sports teams for VAMC became known as "The Gobblers".
 The 1909 football team was the first team to be referred to in print as the "Gobblers", and it became the official nickname in 1912.

 Regardless of the true origin, the "Gobbler" nickname had already been popularized by 1913 when local resident and VPI employee Floyd Meade trained a large turkey to perform various stunts, including pulling him in a decorated cart before a football game.
 Meade and other mascots to follow continued having a live turkey on the sidelines of games into the 1950s.